Why Study Public Policy?

 philosophy of Pepperdine University's School of Public Policy encourages.
 This strong

-focus on on the student's character as the heart of the educational enterprise is
+focus on the student's character as the heart of the educational enterprise is especially

-especially fitted to nurture the next generation of policy leaders.
-This is one of
+fitted to nurture the next generation of policy leaders.
+This is one of many reasons

 Perhaps not since the 1930s has there been such a crisis of confidence in the public realm.
 To some extent, the crisis is a problem of definition.
 In sharp contrast to the ancient and early republican experience, where religious, ethnic, or familial institutions shouldered much of the responsibility for shaping the public arena, contemporary study and practice has increasingly turned to the federal government.
 In the process, solutions that are merely analytic often have become increasingly technocratic and progressively intrusive.
 Well-meaning leaders have weakened such traditional agencies as churches, synagogues, and mosques, as well as business and labor associations, nonprofit organizations, local schools, and families.